postspectacular/devart-template/project_posts/2014-02-05-System-architecture-and-tools.md

 ## Toxiclibs & co

 A large part of the code will deal with mesh generation, WebGL rendering and various other geometry related tasks.
 My own set of libraries will play the key role here.
+As mentioned in the project summary, I've been working on a successor of [toxiclibs](http://toxiclibs.org) for some time now and this will be the 3rd large project where I can further utilize this new toolset in a production environment.

 ## Blender